workos/node-example-applications/node-audit-logs-example/README.md

 ## Audit Logs setup

-Follow the [Audit Logs configuration steps](https://workos.com/docs/audit-logs/emit-an-audit-log-event/sign-in-to-your-workos-dashboard-account-and-configure-audit-log-event-schemas) to set up the following 5 events that are sent with this example:
+Follow the [Audit Logs configuration steps](https://workos.com/docs/audit-logs/emit-an-audit-log-event/sign-in-to-your-workos-dashboard-account-and-configure-audit-log-event-schemas) to configure Audit Log Event schemas in your WorkOS dashboard.
+Make sure you configure all the events that you would like to send using this example application.
+To send an event, go to the "Send Events" tab, fill in all the required fields and click "Send Event" button.

-Action title: "user.signed_in" | Target type: "team" Action title: "user.logged_out" | Target type: "team" Action title: "user.organization_set" | Target type: "organization" Action title: "user.organization_deleted" | Target type: "organization" Action title: "user.connection_deleted" | Target type: "connection"

-Next, take note of the Organization ID for the Org which you will be sending the Audit Log events for.
-This ID gets entered into the splash page of the example application.

-Once you enter the Organization ID and submit it, you will be brought to the page where you'll be able to send the audit log events that were just configured.
-You'll also notice that the action of setting the Organization triggered an Audit Log already.
-Click the buttons to send the respective events.

-To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" button.
-This will bring you to a new page where you can download the events.
+To obtain a CSV of the Audit Log events that were sent for the last 30 days, go to the "Export Events" tab.
 Downloading the events is a 2 step process.
 First you need to create the report by clicking the "Generate CSV" button.
 Then click the "Access CSV" button to download a CSV of the Audit Log events for the selected Organization for the past 30 days.

 ## Need help?